drivera03/Game351HW3/README.md

 3. The enemy shoots back at the player and also follows the player
 4. Player can kick and there are 3 different animation

+What we are missing:
+Monsoon (optional)
+Freeswitch Camera (Og I am kinda lost on how to do this) when holding right-click - prob something with cinemachine Dolly scene (I can't code it to switch from cutscene to dolly, then to character)

+Possible Errors;
+(1) The player can still move during cutscene I think we just need a script that disables the character until esc is pressed

 Two ways to install the Unity Project: